 Environmental cleaning should be increased whilst the pandemic continues and there is a risk of transmission.
-Regular cleaning of frequently touched surfaces with a suitable disinfectant and cleanser should be carried out.
+Regular cleaning of frequently touched surfaces with a suitable disinfectant and cleanser should be encouraged with all service users.

 Staying home and social distancing